juancadh/Customer-Segmentation/README.md

 # Data Mining Project

-Repository created to contain the final code of Data Mining Project about a customer's segmentation of a fictional insurance company.
+Repository created to contain the final python code of Data Mining Project about a customer's segmentation of a fictional insurance company.

 ##### University Nova IMS | Lisbon, Portugal | January 2020.